-5784KM Petrovsky-Zavod is the station for the mildly historic town of Petrovsk-Zabaikalsky.
+Petrovsky-Zavod is the station for the mildly historic town of Petrovsk-Zabaikalsky.
 The station name (and the old name of the town) means 'Peter's Factory', so called for the huge ironworks you may spot from the train.
-Decembrists jailed here from 1830 to 1839 are commemorated in a large mural on the station building, worth getting off to take a snap of if there's time (although the Rossiya makes only a two-minute stop here).
-There's also a good Decembrist Museum not far from the station, and if you're on the Decembrist trail through Siberia the town could make a very off-the-beaten-track day trip from Ulan-Ude.
-A few minutes out of Petrovsk-Zabaikalsky look out for a cemetery to the right of the tracks where some Decembrists look up from your instant noodles to admire a MiG-fighter monument.
+Decembrists jailed here from 1830 to 1839 are commemorated in a large mural on the station building; it's worth getting off to take a snap if there's time (although the Rossiya makes only a two-minute stop here).
+There's also a good Decembrist Museum not far from the station, and if you're on the Decembrist trail through Siberia the town could make a good off-the-beaten-track day trip from Ulan-Ude.
+A few minutes out of Petrovsk-Zabaikalsky look out for a cemetery to the right of the tracks where some Decembrists are buried.